swiftlang/swift/docs/ErrorHandlingRationale.rst

-reason that the arrow is optional (along with the rest of the return type) in function and initializer declarations; having the keyword appear in slightly different places based on the presence of a return type would be silly and would making adding a non-void return type feel awkward.
+reason that the arrow is optional (along with the rest of the return type) in function and initializer declarations; having the keyword appear in slightly different places based on the presence of a return type would be silly and would make adding a non-void return type feel awkward.
 The keyword itself should be descriptive, and it's particularly nice for it to be a form of the verb used by the throwing expression, conjugated as if performed by the function itself.
 Thus,